Written by Sulochana Uthirapathi · Last updated January 2026

 Applying for Singapore Permanent Residency (PR) is a key goal for many expatriates, professionals, students and families who wish to build a stable future in Singapore.
 Understanding the application process and ICA’s eligibility requirements from the start is essential.

-While PR status offers long-term security, access to public services and the freedom to live and work in Singapore without worrying about pass renewals, approval depends on meeting strict criteria set by the Immigration & Checkpoints Authority (ICA).
-Each application is assessed holistically — based on employment history, financial stability, family profile and contribution to Singapore society.
+While PR status offers long-term security and the freedom to live and work in Singapore without pass renewals, approval is discretionary and assessed holistically by the Immigration & Checkpoints Authority (ICA).
+Applications are evaluated based on employment history, financial stability, family profile, and demonstrated contribution to Singapore society.

-This article explains the key PR requirements, how ICA evaluates applicants and the common pitfalls to avoid.
+This article explains the key PR requirements, how ICA evaluates applicants, and the common pitfalls to avoid so you can assess whether you are realistically ready to apply.

 Table of Contents